 - Recurring Billing Plans – These must be totally transparent and fully agreed to by the customer.
 Repeat billings without proper authorizations and cancellations must be minimized by all means possible.

-- Length of Time in Business / Trading History – Long-established businesses may have an edge over start-ups when it comes to proving a track record of satisfactory business practices and trading history with regards to payment processing.
+- Length of Time in Business / Trading History – Long-established businesses may have an edge over start-ups when it comes to proving a track record of satisfactory business practices and trading history with regard to payment processing.

-The extra charges for a high-risk merchant account are well worth it to enable your business to flourish when operating a higher risk business model.
+The extra charges for a high-risk merchant account are well worth it to enable your business to flourish when operating a higher-risk business model.
 Think of them as simply a cost of doing business and make sure to factor this into your price points and service fees.